 - In case of failure to comply with the law, the employer would be subjugated to a fine of INR 1 lakh and a maximum imprisonment of 3 months.

 - No clarity on fixing the minimum wages.
 Additionally, fixing wages based on geography and skill sets might add a lot of discretionary power to the hands of existing administrators which can have adverse effects such as lobbying.

 - The clause for deduction of wages may prevent workers from unionization in fear of a deduction in wages.

-- The code does not hold the principal employer as liable to pay wage in case the contractor fails to do so.
-This is a major issue since most of the workers in India work on contract basis.
+- The code does not hold the principal employer as liable to pay wages in case the contractor fails to do so.
+This is a major issue since most of the workers in India work on a contract basis.

 - The new labor code has also taken away the jurisdiction of courts to provide workplace-related justice to the workers and handed over the power to quasi-judicial bodies.